-* Judging by the powerful displays of teams such as Korea DPR, Australia and England, the 16 participants in this year's tournament proved to be more evenly matched than ever.
+Judging by the powerful displays of teams such as Korea DPR, Australia and England, the 16 participants in this year's tournament proved to be more evenly matched than ever.

 Then there was Australia, who waited until stoppage time in their final group game with Canada to secure qualification to the last eight.
 The Matildas proceeded to give Brazil a scare in the quarter-final before seeing their dream ended by Cristiane's late winner.
-And although they failed to reach the last four, the Australian girls' high-tempo passing game and never-say-die approach left a lasting impression on the fans.
+And although they failed to reach the last four, the Australian's high-tempo passing game and never-say-die approach left a lasting impression on the fans.

 Despite seeing their hopes of a second world title dashed at the semi-final stage, USA nonetheless managed to claim third position on the podium.
 The team's veteran striker Kristine Lilly became the only woman to have played in all five FIFA Women's World Cups, while top scorer Abby Wambach scooped the adidas Silver Shoe award.

-* Argentina, Australia, Brazil, Canada, Germany, China PR, Denmark, England, Ghana, Korea DPR, Japan, Nigeria, Norway, New Zealand, Sweden, USA
+Argentina, Australia, Brazil, Canada, Germany, China PR, Denmark, England, Ghana, Korea DPR, Japan, Nigeria, Norway, New Zealand, Sweden, USA

-Host stadiums, cities:
+Host stadiums, cities

 Hongkou Football Stadium (Shanghai), Olympic Centre Stadium (Tianjin), Sport Center Stadium (Chengdu), Dragon Stadium (Hangzhou), Sports Center Stadium (Wuham)

-*No. of goals:
+No. of goals

 111 (average goals/game: 3.47)